28 Aug - 14 Sep 2019

 Liv Boyle + Jennifer Lavers + Sara Retallick

-This research based site-responsive collaboration between contemporary jeweller and artist Liv Boyle, marine biologist Dr Jennifer Lavers, and sound artist Sara Retallick, explores the environmental impact of plastic waste converging in our oceans.
+This research based site-responsive collaboration between contemporary jeweller Liv Boyle, marine biologist Dr Jennifer Lavers, and sound artist Sara Retallick, explores the environmental impact of plastic waste converging in our oceans.

 New Zealand born cross-disciplinary artist Liv Boyle works in Melbourne, Australia.
 Transforming discrete materials into contemporary object and jewellery, Liv collects and re-imagines detritus that speaks for its environment.
 Her work investigates key ephemeral sites such as tidelines, often referencing indicator species in changing ecosystems.
 Collaboration underpins and enriches Liv’s research-based practice.